-The table below contains a summary of the mapping of the combined mandatory units of CCLD SVQ level 4.
-The table indentifies where the core skills are fully covered.
+The table below contains a summary of the mapping of the combined mandatory units of CCLD SVQ level 3.
+The table identifies where the core skills are fully covered or not covered.

 SVQ Mandatory Units Communication Working with others Problem Solving Numeracy ICT

 Children's

 Care

 Learning and

 Development

-level 4
+level 3